 ETA provides job-training, employment, labor market information, and income maintenance services primarily through state and local workforce development systems.

-- Office of Workforce Investment (OWI), U.S. DOL
+- Office of Workforce Innovation & Opportunity Act, (WIOA), U.S. DOL

 The U.S. Department of Education (ED) promotes student achievement and preparation for global competitiveness by fostering educational excellence and ensuring equal access.